Who we are:

 University Hospitals Sussex NHS Foundation Trust are proud to be working in partnership with the Anne Robson Trust charity and funded by Friends of Brighton & Hove Hospitals to create a volunteer service focused on supporting people nearing the end of their life.

-‘A Friend in Need’ is volunteer-based programme aimed at providing compassionate companionship and support to patients approaching the end of their life at Royal Sussex County Hospital.
-No one deserves to die alone, and this initiative is designed to enhance the patient experience and offer emotional support to visitors during a challenging time.
+A Friend in Need’ is volunteer-based programme aimed at providing compassionate companionship and support to patients approaching the end of their life.
+It is currently only available at the Royal Sussex County Hospital in Brighton, but we hope to extend this across all our sites in the near future.

 Trained volunteers offer: